ajits-github/Machine_Learning_Concepts_without_libraries/README.md

    - Implement a DBSCAN clustering algorithm.
    - How would you handle imbalanced datasets?
 Can you code the Synthetic Minority Over-sampling Technique (SMOTE)?

+27. **Preprocessing**:
+   - How would you manually standardize (z-score normalize) a feature column?
+   - Can you implement Min-Max scaling from scratch?
+   - How would you encode categorical features using one-hot encoding without using libraries?

 Remember, when implementing these from scratch, you won't have the optimizations provided by libraries like Scikit-learn or TensorFlow, so they might not be as efficient.
 However, the knowledge gained from this exercise is immensely valuable.
 Always compare the results of your custom implementations with established libraries to ensure correctness!